kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 *Mitigation:* document both components as prerequisites, verify API discovery, block pods until runtime objects are accepted, and test skew.
 Never silently fall back.

+**KEP metadata can lead the release implementation.** The topology-aware workload KEP targets Beta for 1.37, while the `release-1.37` feature registry still declares `TopologyAwareWorkloadScheduling` Alpha and disabled by default.

+*Mitigation:* derive compatibility claims from the selected Kubernetes release branch and rerun the feature-gate audit when upgrading dependencies.

+**Mixed member priorities are rejected by the 1.37 scheduler.** A leader and worker with different effective priorities cannot be represented by one flat PodGroup, and allowing them through admission would leave the workload unschedulable.

+*Mitigation:* reject unequal `priorityClassName` values before creating the Workload, propagate the common class to its template, and cover both admission and scheduler behavior in tests.

 **Scheduling object cardinality grows with replicas and surge.** An LWS has one Workload and approximately `replicas` PodGroups, temporarily more during